JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 Default: ""

-Override the name of the executable used to run the tests.
+Override the executable used to run the tests.
 Meant for using Catch2 in non-standard ways.
 For example, you can wrap the execution in a custom tool.
 Most useful in conjuction with `ExtraParameters`.
 Supports `%ENVIRONMENT VARIABLES%`.
 Path can be absolute, or relative to the `source` or any of its parent directories.